surajt26/react-login-module/README.md

 </div>
 <br />

-<span style="color: blue">Note</span> - If anyone want to use google login feature so he/she has to put own google client id in React-Login-Module project.
+<span color="blue">Note</span> - If anyone want to use google login feature so he/she has to put own google client id in React-Login-Module project.
 Due to security reasons I can't share my google client id to publicly.
 <br />

 - AdminPage component contain UserProfile component, Logout button and users container and with the help of public API users information comes.